 Activities Planned

-Adventure activities such as skiing, snowboarding, bungee jumping, skydiving, jet boating, and white-water rafting may require an activity add-on or higher cover tier.
-NZ is a world-renowned adventure tourism destination, so activity cover is particularly relevant for domestic trips.
+Adventure activities such as scuba diving, surfing lessons, four-wheel driving on sand dunes, white water rafting, and skydiving may require an activity add-on or higher cover tier.
+Australia is a world-class adventure tourism destination, so activity cover is particularly relevant for domestic trips.

 ๐Ÿš—